neesjanvaneck/VOSviewer-Online-Docs/docs/user-interface/control-panel.md

 ![Merge small clusters switch](/docs/assets/images/merge_small_clusters.png)

-The **Merge small clusters** switch determines how small clusters, which do not have the minimum cluster size specified by the **Minimum cluster size** parameter, are handled.
+The **Merge small clusters** switch determines how small clusters, which do not include the minimum number of items specified by the **Minimum cluster size** parameter, are handled.
 If the switch is turned on, small clusters are merged into larger clusters.
 Otherwise small clusters are discarded.

 #### Advanced parameters